KW-SWE/Cyclistic-Case-Study-Project/README.md

 Let's make it an image because by now you have realised that multimedia in images == cool(*please notice the subtle programming joke). -->

-Leave a star in GitHub if you liked this!.
+Leave a star in GitHub if you liked this!

 <!-- Add the footer here -->